 These side effects usually go away over time once treatment is finished.

-Some drugs can have other effects that are not listed here, so be sure to talk with your cancer care team about what to expect.
+Some drugs can have other effects as well, so be sure to talk with your cancer care team about what to expect.

 There are often ways to lessen these side effects.
 For example, drugs can help prevent or reduce nausea and vomiting.
 Tell your cancer care team about any side effects or changes you notice while getting chemo so they can be treated right away, before they get worse.